algonquindesign-grads/2021/_students/galacio-danielle.md

 first_name: "Danielle"
 last_name: "Galacio"
 headshot_alt: |
   The headshot of Danielle Galacio.
-It depicts
+It depicts a person with long, black hair and glasses smiling sweetly at the camera, with their arms by their sides.
 ation_word: "Determination"
 keywords:
   - "Altruistic"